njcodehub/njcodehub/README.md

 🌱 I’m currently learning MQTT / IoT/ OTA

-⚡ Fun fact : I want to replace this borring readMe soon

 <!---
 njcodehub/njcodehub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.